-Bus and métro: your allies when travelling to attend festivities
+Bus and métro: your best bet to attend festivities

 Public transit is your best option for travelling to any of the many activities for Montréal’s 375th anniversary.
-Your trips will be made easier by service levels adjusted according to major event that will be attracting thousands.
+Your trips will be made easier with service levels adjusted to major events that will attract thousands.

 L’Occasionnelle chip card takes on a festive air

-STM’s L’Occasionnelle fare card is sporting the official colours for Montréal’s 375th anniversary to highlight its participation in these celebrations.
+STM’s L’Occasionnelle fare card is sporting the official colours for Montréal’s 375th anniversary to highlight STM's participation in these celebrations.
 You can purchase L’Occasionnelle at all the usual points of sale.

 Read the section for tourists and those wishing to rediscover their city, riding aboard public transit of course!

 The "Your trip" tool in the Getting around section of our website will show you which bus lines or métro stations to use to reach your destination.